 How it looks

 There are many kinds of control abusers and they have one thing in common, gaining some sort of power over their victims.
-When a person wants to control you, they’ll find a way to justify their needs and reactions.
+When a person wants to control you, they’ll find a way to justify their needs and reactions, this is one of the signs of emotional abuse.
 That is why often controlling persons don’t even realize they abuse because they always have an answer for their actions that seems somehow logical to them.
 They will force you to do what they want, and if you don’t obey, they might start threatening you, insult you, or argue with.
 Other might not be so vocal and use the passive-aggressive method.
 Their “punishment” for your disobedience can be silent, but you will feel guilty.
 All that is a part of abusive behavior.
+One of the signs that someone has been emotionally abused is when they feel guilty without really doing their partner any wrong.
+Take some emotional abuse quizzes to get some perspective.

 What to do

-Like previously mentioned, use simple answers to end their attempt of controlling you such as “I won’t do that” and “stop trying to tell me what to do”.
+To end the signs of emotional bullying, use simple answers to end their attempt of controlling you such as “I won’t do that” and “stop trying to tell me what to do”.
 It is important for both involved to know where the boundary is and not let the abuse go deeper.
-If the abuse is silent, then explain to them that their games end there and have no effect on you, but hold your lines and don’t back down.
+If the abuser is silent, then explain to them that their games end there and have no effect on you, but hold your lines and don’t back down.

 How it looks